OpenGATE/Gate/docs/defining_a_geometry.rst

      /gate/hole/linear/setRepeatVector    0.
 4. 0. cm

 The *hole* volume is repeated 12 times every 4 cm along the Y axis.
-The application of this linear repeater is illustrated in figure 3.5.
+The application of this linear repeater is illustrated in :numref:`avant_linear`.

 Ring repeater
 ~~~~~~~~~~~~~